 As the name suggests, in case of a separately excited DC motor the supply is given separately to the field and armature windings.
-The main distinguishing fact in these types of dc motor is that, the armature current does not flow through the field windings, as the field winding is energized from a separate external source of dc current as shown in the figure beside.
+The main distinguishing fact in these types of DC motor is that, the armature current does not flow through the field windings, as the field winding is energized from a separate external source of DC current as shown in the figure beside.

 Permanent Magnet DC Motor

-The permanent magnet DC motor consists of an armature winding as in case of an usual motor, but does not necessarily contain the field windings.
+The permanent magnet DC motor (also known as a PMDC motor) consists of an armature winding as in case of an usual motor, but does not necessarily contain the field windings.
 The construction of these types of DC motor are such that, radially magnetized permanent magnets are mounted on the inner periphery of the stator core to produce the field flux.

 Here φ is always constant, as permanent magnets of required flux density are chosen at the time of construction and can’t be changed there after.

-For a permanent magnet dc motor Tg = Ka1Ia
+For a permanent magnet DC motor

 Self Excited DC Motor

-Let’s now go into the details of these types of self excited dc motor.
+Let’s now go into the details of these types of self excited DC motor.

 Shunt Wound DC Motor

-In case of a shunt wound dc motor or more specifically shunt wound self excited dc motor, the field windings are exposed to the entire terminal voltage as they are connected in parallel to the armature winding as shown in the figure below.
+In case of a shunt wound DC motor or more specifically shunt wound self excited DC motor, the field windings are exposed to the entire terminal voltage as they are connected in parallel to the armature winding as shown in the figure below.